Designations Congruent with Things: Chapter 22

 Hermann would like to look at him, but, alas, that is beyond his current emotional capacity.

-“Our lives are going to be weird, dude,” Newton says, unevenly.
+“Our lives are going to be weird, dude,” Newton says unevenly.
 “Really bizarre.
-I feel like you haven’t exactly wrapped your head around that yet.”
+I feel like you haven’t wrapped your head around that yet.”

-Hermann can literally think of nothing to say in response, and even if he knew what to say he’s certain he couldn’t get his vocal chords to produce the requisite sounds.
+Hermann can think of nothing to say in response, and even if he knew what to say he’s certain his vocal cords would refuse to produce the requisite sounds.

-“You’re kind of my favorite,” Newton says.
-“I’m sorry I remixed us.
+“You’re kinda my favorite,” Newton says.
+“Sorry I remixed us.
 Don’t worry about stealing my mostly resolved abandonment issues, which, if anyone asks, aren’t mine and don’t exist.
 It’s not your fault.
 Well, it’s a little bit your fault, but mostly on principle.
 I prefer things to be your fault, generally.
 I try to seize these opportunities where they present themselves, since things are so often my fault.”

-“But reassuringly logical,” Newton replies, tipping his head back against his seat.
+“But reassuringly logical.”
+Newton tips his head back against his seat.
 “Science-y.
 Conceptually gratifying.
 Thermodynamic truths, properly interpreted, are the best truths.
 And cappuccino, while inferior to espresso, is not wholly objectionable to me.
-Unfortunately I think that maybe there’s some cyanide in there as well, but I won’t be able to tell for a while whether it’s poison or just an almond flavored shot.”
+Unfortunately, I think maybe there’s some cyanide in there as well, but I won’t be able to tell for a while whether it’s poison or just an almond-flavored shot.”

 “I object to being the milk in this analogy,” Hermann says.

-Newton turns his head fractionally and looks slantwise at Hermann.
-“You want to be the sake in my sake bomb.
+Newton turns his head and looks slantwise at Hermann.
+“You want to be the sake in my sake bomb?
 It’s an inferior analogy, but a superior metaphorical beverage to hang your identity on.
-I would do that for you.
+I’d do that for you.
 Sacrifice analogy fidelity.”

-“Disregard,” Hermann says.
-“You are not to verbally respond to the name Carina,” Hermann instructs his car.
+“Disregard,” Hermann instructs his car.
+“You are not to verbally respond to the name ‘Carina’.”

 It chirps at him in affirmation.